Kapamania/Fabric_Hack_Together_2024/RAG/README.md

-Welcome to the documentation for the RAG App – your comprehensive solution for summarizing legal documents and creating an interactive question-answering system.
+Welcome to the documentation for the Legal Summarizer - RAG App – your comprehensive solution for summarizing legal documents and creating an interactive question-answering system.
 The RAG App is designed to streamline the process of understanding complex legal materials, enabling users to extract key insights efficiently.

 Purpose: